trec-health-misinfo/trec-health-misinfo.github.io/index.md

 ...
 ```

-The submission format for the Stance Prediction task will be forthcoming.
+The submission format for the Answer Prediction task will be forthcoming.

 ## Schedule
 * **June 21, 2021** Collection released;
+* **May 2022** Guidelines finalized;
 * **Tentative: July 2022** Topics released;
 * **Tentative: September, 2022** Runs due;
 * **Tentative: End of September 2022** Results returned;